-This article first appeared in my weekly column in the Business Daily on March 26, 2017
+This article first appeared in my weekly column with the Business Daily on March 11, 2018

 Anzetse Were is a development economist; email@example.com